john-does-it/fuckYoutubeAds/README.md

-# FuckYoutubeAds - Automatically mute and blur video YouTube ads and remove YouTube static ads from feed
+# FuckYoutubeAds - Automatically mute and blur video YouTube ads and remove YouTube static ads from YouTube feeds

 ## Overview
 FuckYouTubeAds is a tiny code script that automatically mute and blur video YouTube ads and remove YouTube static ads from feed.